wilmoore/filemanager-php-s3-plugin/README.md

 Changelog
 ---------

+-   **2011-12-22**: Released version 0.0.4 which removes the configuration file from the repo and ignores it (so we never clobber your custom configuration).

 -   **2011-12-22**: Released version 0.0.3 which includes better support for renaming directories, clean-up of buildFullPath(), and clean-up of debug().